 If you live in Norway, Finland or Denmark and there hold a permanent license (weapon license), you do not need to apply for a temporary weapon import permit if you plan to visit Sweden to hunt or compete for a period shorter than three months.
 It is sufficient that you file a firearms declaration via the Internet at Swedish Customs when entering and exiting Sweden.
-You always have to bring your weapon licence from your home country or a European firearms pass.
+You always have to bring your weapon license from your home country or a European firearms pass.

 This applies even if you live in any of the Nordic countries and there hold a permanent license (weapon license) and plan to travel through Sweden, Denmark, Finland or Norway for occasional hunting or competitions in any of these countries.

 If you have been invited from other countries to participate in a hunting or shooting competition in Sweden, you must apply for an import permit from the police for a limited period.